 Other Ingredients For Mojito:

 - 4 – 5 fresh mint leaves

-- Combine mango pulp with 1/4 Cup water and blend to a juice like liquid consistency.
-Set aside.
+- Combine mango pulp with water and sugar.
+Blend smooth to a juice like consistency.
+Keep in the fridge until ready to make mojito.

-- Equally divide lemon mint juice in the serving glasses.
-Fill each glass with 1/4 Cup of mango juice.
-Add the sweetener according to taste.
-Stir to combine nicely.
+- Fill each glass with 1/4 Cup of mango juice.
+Add ice cubes.

 - Fill each glass with club soda or sparkling water and stir.
 You can add alcohol as well at this stage.